bluedaniel/Gotube/README.md

 ## GoTube

-> A terminal app for checking TFL tube status and last trains, written in Go
+> :metro: A terminal app for checking TFL tube status and last trains, written in Go

 ```console
 // Show the status of all tube lines